CristopherVanegas/CristopherVanegas/README.md

 # 💫 About Me:
-🧑🏻‍💻 I'm a software developer, continuously learning and contributing within the Odoo ecosystem, using technologies like Python, JavaScript, and PostgreSQL.
+🧑🏻‍💻 I'm a software developer, continuously learning and contributing within the Odoo ecosystem, using technologies like Python, JavaScript, and PostgreSQL.<br/>
-🖥️ I've adopted Ubuntu as my primary operating system, which has enhanced my efficiency in Linux environments for both development and command-line work.
+🖥️ I've adopted Ubuntu as my primary operating system, which has enhanced my efficiency in Linux environments for both development and command-line work.<br/>
-📊 I also have experience using Excel for data manipulation and imports.
+📊 I also have experience using Excel for data manipulation and imports.<br/>
-💡 My current interests revolve around artificial intelligence, data analysis, and robotics.
+💡 My current interests revolve around artificial intelligence, data analysis, and robotics.<br/>
-🚀 I'm passionate about continuous learning, collaborating on projects, and growing as a tech professional.
+🚀 I'm passionate about continuous learning, collaborating on projects, and growing as a tech professional.<br/>
 Outside of work, I enjoy EDM music 🎧, going to the gym 🏋🏻, and playing chess ♟️

 ## 🌐 Socials: